kaogurai/jintaku/README.md

 - Renamed `poke` command to `tap`
 - Added color to all roleplay commands
 - Added color to all conversationgames commands
+- Addec color to all imdb commands
+- Added color to all anisearch commands

 # Installation